Nairn railway station

 Nairn railway station is a railway station serving the town of Nairn in Scotland.
 The station is managed and served by ScotRail and is on the Aberdeen to Inverness Line, between Forres and Inverness Airport, measured 128 mi 72 chain from Perth via the former Dava route.
 It is a category B listed building.

 History

-The station was first opened in 1855 by the Inverness and Nairn Railway.
+The station was first opened on 7 November 1855 by the Inverness and Nairn Railway.
 In 1857, the line was extended eastwards to Dalvey.
 The route from Aberdeen to Inverness was merged into one company, the Inverness and Aberdeen Junction Railway, in 1861.